alapolloni/todo.txt-py/README.md

 -  append: check ITEM# is an integer and within range.
 -  test for tododir,etc and set home and default location/files
 -  look for the config file in a default TODO.sh-ish location.
+-  add instructions for doskey for aliases in windows
 -  Add Windows color for both ANSI Terminals and default cmd.exe.
 	-    TODOTXT_COLOR_THEME & --ansi_theme {light,dark}
 	-    TODOTXT_ANSI & --ansi

 ## notes ##
 ### Configuration Value Precedence ###